How Much to Rent a Music Studio?

 Sound like something you’d like to do?

 Sure, it’s possible to record a demo song on your iPhone.
 But would you want to?
 Most likely, your demo will serve as your first impression to the folks who might sign you, fund you, sponsor you, or play your music on their station, etc. Your first impression may be the only shot you’ve got, so do everything you can to make it your very best shot.
 We encourage you to read and listen to what the pros say on this page.
 If you have any questions, contact us.
-We’re the Recording Connection, a program area of RRFC.
+We’re the Recording Connection, our Music Production Program puts you in a professional recording studio learning form the pros.
 We’ve been getting hardworking individuals training inside the industry with working pros for more than three decades.